-The aching in your legs is dull and throbbing, constant, and worsens as the day wears on.
+The Over the years aching in your legs is dull and throbbing, constant, and worsens as the day wears on.
 Your legs sometimes feel hot, itchy, or prickly.
 You massage your legs at night to make the aching go away.
 Unlike those with bulging varicose veins, many people have nothing on the surface that suggests veins could be causing the pain.

 At the end of the day, it takes all you have to keep standing.
 If you sit through a movie, your legs feel like stone.
 You can’t wait to get home and prop your legs up.
 You think “My legs are tired because I’ve had a long day” or “I’m just getting older and can’t be as active”.